 Thomas has been with us since August 2016, he manages the shop most of the week and lives locally with his young family.

-Joy started with us earlier this year, she lives a short walk from the shop with her partner and their dog.
+Joy started with us in early 2018, she lives a short walk from the shop with her partner and their dog.

-The Afghan Rug Shop is the only UK Label STEP licensee, ensuring fair and ethical production.
+The Afghan Rug Shop is the only UK Label STEP licensee for retail, ensuring fair and ethical production.
 Click here to see more.

 7 Market Street, Hebden Bridge, West Yorks, HX7 6EU